ludius0/Path-finding-algorithm-GUI/README.md

 # Path-finding-algorithm-GUI

-Tkinter GUI with path finding algorith as visual medium.
-You draw start and end (goal), after that you can draw walls and choose algorithm.
-Righ now there is only breath first search algorithm (I'm planning to add dijsktra and a* (and zooming feature for canvas)).
-Program show steps and time what it took to compute.
-After algorithm computing you can draw with highlight color.
-If you want use program again, you need press restart button.
+Tkinter GUI with path finding algorithm as visual medium.
+You draw start node and end node (goal), after that you can draw walls and choose algorithm.
+Later I want to add Astar algorithm.
+Right now there is only button for Astar without command.
+Program show steps and time of computing.
+After computation you can draw with highlight color.
+If you want use algorithm again, you need press restart button.

 UPDATE: I cleaned code -> I replace structure of ("color", x, y, a, b) to only (x, y) coordinates, which made code cleaner.